 - Stir or whisk again and transfer to mugs.
 Serve immediately and enjoy!

 Warm Snickerdoodle Milk is an easy idea to make instead of hot cocoa to warm up on a cold winter or fall day.
-Here are a few suggestions to make this quick and easy drink for your kids:
+Here are a few suggestions and tips I discovered that will help you make this quick and easy drink for your kids.

 Mix the milk, cinnamon and vanilla together ahead of time and store the Snickerdoodle Milk in the refrigerator.
 Then when the kids come in from playing in the snow you can quickly heat it up in a microwave.

 Serve it lukewarm in a cup with a lid

 If the Snickerdoodle Milk is only lukewarm, you can serve it to small children in a cup with a lid to prevent spilling.
 We really like to use these Nalgene Grip-N-Gulp water bottles for all sorts of drinks.
 The boys call them “walking around cups” since they can take them away from the dining room table.
 With the Nalgene bottles, make sure you don’t overfill the bottles with warm liquid or you’ll have leaks.
 We don’t have any leaking issues with cold liquids in these bottles.